smileinnovation/snips-magento-skill/README.md

 # snips-magento-skill
-Snips skill to interact with Magento
+Snips skill action to interact with Magento

+The Snips skill "ShowRoomMagento" to add in your snips assistant is available on the Snips console (https://console.snips.ai/)